Multi-weight Nuclear Norm Minimization for Low-rank Matrix Recovery in Presence of Subspace Prior Information: Introduction

 Eftekhari et al. in \cite{eftekhari2018weighted} uses the problem \eqref{arminproblem} and proves that the isometry constant of the linear operator for robust matrix recovery is weaker in the presence of prior information.
 In \cite{ardakani2019greedy}, a greedy method is provided to solve rank minimization problem according to \eqref{arminproblem}.
 The prior subspace information in \cite{ardakani2019greedy} might be close or far from the ground-truth subspaces in contrast to \cite{eftekhari2018weighted} and \cite{aravkin2014fast} where prior subspaces must be close to the ground-truth subspaces.

 Another work with the same model as \eqref{arminproblem} is \cite{daei2018optimal}, which uses statistical dimension theory to obtain optimal weights that minimize the required number of measurements in contrast to other works that maximize the RIP bound.
-In a closely related field known as compressed sensing\cite{donoho2006compressed,candes2008restricted}, Needell et al. in \cite{needell2017weighted} provide recovery conditions for weighted $ \ell_1 $-minimization when multiple prior information about the support of a sparse signal is available.
+In a closely related field known as compressed sensing(CS)\cite{donoho2006compressed,candes2008restricted,daei2019error,daei2019living}, Needell et al. in \cite{needell2017weighted} provide recovery conditions for weighted $ \ell_1 $-minimization when multiple prior information about the support of a sparse signal is available.
 This prior information appears in the form of multiple sets where each contributes to the support with a certain accuracy and non-uniform weights are assigned to these sets.
-It should be noted that the term "non-uniform weights" refers to multiple distinct weights; we will use both terms in this paper.
+It is worth noting that the terms "non-uniform weights" refers to the multiple distinct weights; we will use both terms in this paper.
+In another CS-related work applied to downlink channel estimation in FDD massive MIMO, \cite{lu2019compressive} proposes a weighted $\ell_p$ minimization to estimate the sparse channel and chooses the weights based on the previous obtained channel support.
+However, besides different setup with the considered model of our work, the method of choosing the weights is not optimal.
 Our work in this paper is actually an extension of \cite{needell2017weighted} to the matrix recovery case.
 We use non-uniform weights to penalize different directions of the ground-truth matrix.
 We should point out that our used tools and analysis substantially differ from those in \cite{needell2017weighted}.
 In particular, while we obtain the optimal weights that maximize the RIP bound (alternatively make the RIP condition as weak as possible), the weights in \cite{needell2017weighted} are chosen in a heuristic way.